-- 31.1 There exists a varied and interesting collection of headstones, monuments and tombs within the churchyard.
+31.1 There exists a varied and interesting collection of headstones, monuments and tombs within the churchyard.
 Several of these headstones have a pronounced lean to a dangerous degree and in some cases, have fallen and/or been damaged with broken elements laid adjacent to individual grave plots.
-There appear to be little evidence of misuse or vandalism. - The PCC would be prudent to notify the local authority over the condition of the headstones. - 31.2 Some of the monuments and tombs are noteworthy, not only of design and aesthetics but also the historical and social importance given to the local community. - R3 It is recommended that an assessment of their historical interest is carried out over the course of the quinquennium. - R4 31.3 In conjunction with item 31.2 it is well worth considering the preparation of a churchyard plan and citing detail and condition of the headstones.
+There appear to be little evidence of misuse or vandalism.

+As a regular item of maintenance, it would be prudent for the PCC to notify the local authority over the ongoing condition of the headstones.

+31.2 Some of the monuments and tombs are noteworthy, not only of design and aesthetics but also the historical and social importance given to the local community.